RetroToolsXYZ/myBoBBa-Catalog/README.md

 Run all SQL's in Navicat, place all the files provided, in the correct game path to your nitro assets

-# Purge Cloudflare cache and run the command in the client
+# Purge Cloudflare cache and run the commands in the client
 :update_items
 :update_catalog